ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R9.11** RPP must support the Least Privilege Principle, to allow server operators to ensure that clients have only the permissions necessary.

-**R9.12** RPP servers SHOULD implement rate limiting and throttling to mitigate denial-of-service (DoS) attacks and abuse.

-**R9.13** Security-relevant events (such as failed authentication attempts, access to sensitive resources, or configuration changes) SHOULD be logged and monitored.
-Logs MUST NOT contain sensitive data such as passwords or full tokens.

-**R9.14** RPP MUST support secure credentials management, ensuring that credentials are protected against replay and theft, and have limited lifetimes.
+**R9.12** RPP MUST support secure credentials management, ensuring that credentials are protected against replay and theft, and have limited lifetimes.

-**R9.15** Any protocol extensions MUST be subject to the same security review and requirements as the core protocol.
+**R9.13** Any protocol extensions MUST be subject to the same security review and requirements as the core protocol.

-**R9.16** There MUST be mechanisms to revoke or deprecate credentials, tokens, or permissions when no longer needed or if compromised.
+**R9.14** There MUST be mechanisms to revoke or deprecate credentials, tokens, or permissions when no longer needed or if compromised.

 # Extensibility